geddy/model/README.md

 ## Definining models

 Model uses a pretty simple syntax for defining a model.
-(It should look familiar to anyone who has used ActiveRecord, DataMapper, Django's models, or SQLAlchemy.)
+(It should look familiar to anyone who has used an ORM like ActiveRecord, DataMapper, Django's models, or SQLAlchemy.)

 ```javascript